Zimbra-Community/python-zimbra/README.md

 Batch requests
 --------------

 Working with batch requests is also possible.
-To do that, you'll have to first enable the batch mode on the request:
+To do that, set the parameter "set_batch":

-    request.enable_batch()
+    batch_request = comm.gen_request(set_batch=True)

 And can afterwards add multiple requests using add_request to it.
 You'll get the request id of the specific request as a return value.
 Use that id to